RIR360/development/journal/2025/february.md

 ## 02/23/2025
 - You have to understand, you have to learn how things work, how your life works.
 - You brain calms down you know what's going on.
+- You can use all the things around you, but overuse is so bad.